anexia-it/debian-packages/README.md

 ANEXIA Debian Packages
 ======================

-This repository contains custromized Debian packages built and used by [ANEXIA](http://www.anexia-it.com).
+This repository contains customized Debian packages built and used by [ANEXIA](http://www.anexia-it.com).

 The repository contains one directory per Debian codename at the top level,